Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

-In the calculations that follow, we choose the model parameters $\Delta=1$, $t=1$, $g_{\rm ep}=0.25$, $\omega_{\rm ph}=0.3$, $\tau_P^{-1}=0.001$, and $T=0.001$ in units of eV.
-We use the lattice constant $a=5$ \AA\ to compute the electric-field.
-Fig.~\ref{fig2}{\bf a} shows the density of electronic excitations $n_{\rm ex}$ per site ($0\leq n_{\rm ex}\leq 1$) when ramping up the electric field starting from the insulator state.
+Fig.~\ref{fig2}{\bf a} shows the electronic excitations $n_{\rm ex}$ per site ($0\leq n_{\rm ex}\leq 1$) when ramping up the electric field starting from the insulator state.
 Filled (empty) symbols denote results obtained by discarding (including) the nonequilibrium self-energy of the phonons.
-At the onset of the avalanche at the threshold field $E_{\rm av}$, $n_{\rm ex}$ increases abruptly in a similar fashion as in critical phenomena.
+At the onset of the avalanche at the threshold field $E_{\rm av}$, $n_{\rm ex}$ increases abruptly, yet continuously, in a similar fashion as in critical phenomena.
 Notably, $E_{\rm av}$ is found to be roughly proportional to $\Gamma$, consistent with the back-of-the-envelope estimate made in Eq.~(\ref{eq:E_av}).
 Furthermore, the pre-avalanche excitations are inversely proportional to $E_{\rm av}$ [see inset to (a)], which demonstrates that the avalanche is not initiated by thermal excitation but is of quantum origin.
-Remarkably, the onset of the avalanche is not affected by hot-phonon effects since they are not activated in the insulating regime, while the incoherence of phonons impedes the avalanche resulting in a linear increase of $n_{\rm ex}$ after the avalanche.
+Remarkably, the onset of the avalanche is not affected by hot-phonon effects since they are only infinitesimally excited at the continuous avalanche transition, while the incoherence of phonons impedes the avalanche resulting in a linear increase of $n_{\rm ex}$ well after the avalanche.

-The nontrivial singular fixed-point behavior at $\Gamma=0$~\cite{eckstein2010} (see Fig.~\ref{fig2}{\bf a}) should be distinguished from phonon-assisted tunneling~\cite{kleinman1965,vdovin2016}, which is commonly manifested in resonant tunneling in heterostructures.
+The nontrivial behavior of the switching field on $\Gamma$ (see Fig.~\ref{fig2}{\bf a}) should be distinguished from phonon-assisted tunneling~\cite{kleinman1965,vdovin2016}, which is commonly manifested in resonant tunneling in heterostructures.
 With the electron occupation quickly reaching beyond 0.1 after the avalanche, we are in a metallic bulk limit through a phase transition, instead of in the perturbative tunneling regime.
 The avalanche shown here only emerges after a fully self-consistent solution is reached after hundreds of iterations, unlike what is expected from a low-order perturbative theory~\cite{kleinman1965}.

 Figure~\ref{fig2}{\bf b} elucidates nature of the nonequilibrium state after the avalanche.
 The energy distribution $f_{\rm el}(\omega)$ reveals a sizable nonequilibrium occupation of the in-gap states around energies at multiples of $\omega_{\rm ph}$ away from the band edge.
 This confirms the involvement of multi-phonon emission in the avalanche mechanism.
 Moreover, the strong deviation of $f_{\rm el}(\omega)$ from a Fermi-Dirac distribution points to the non-thermal nature of the avalanche.
 In contrast, the phonon distribution $n_{\rm ph}(\omega)$ appears mostly thermal.